Code-Institute-Submissions/project-two-6/README.md

 * Learned how to display two divs side by side from [coder coder!](https://coder-coder.com/display-divs-side-by-side/).

-* Learned how to create a Modal Box with CSS and JavaScript and adopted code from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) tutorial.
+* Learned how to create a Modal Box with CSS and JavaScript and adopted code from this [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) tutorial.

+* Learned how to create div elements with a for loop and adopted code from this [](https://stackoverflow.com/questions/42010723/creating-div-element-with-a-for-loop) post.

 ### Acknowledgements